japonophile/synaptic/README.md

 - R-prop
 - RMSprop
 - L1 & L2 regularization
-- convolution / pooling layers (initial implementation)
+- convolution / pooling layers

 It also allows to play with various training parameters like learning rate and momentum, and supports adaptive learning rate and variants of